 County Recognition: A Union County resolution was presented to NJSHA for May as Better Hearing and Speech Month in April 2019.

 NJSHA wishes to extend our appreciation to all governmental bodies recognizing the contributions of the speech-language pathologists and audiologists to the communities they serve.

-Criminal History Checks for Licensure Applicants: S.1589 Singleton (D-Burlington) / A.3872 Lopez (D-Middlesex) – Requires certain standards for professional and occupational boards considering applicants with criminal history records.
+Criminal History Checks for Licensure Applicants: S.942 Singleton (D-Burlington) / A.1393 Lopez (D-Middlesex) – Requires certain standards for professional and occupational boards considering applicants with criminal history records.
 This bill was heard in the Senate Commerce Committee on January 27, 2020 and was second referenced to the Senate Budget and Appropriations Committee.
 We will continue to monitor this bill.
-Criminal History Checks for Licensure Applicants
+Criminal History Checks for Licensure Applicant